Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Numerical experiments

 \section{Numerical experiments}

-As a testbed we purposely use image manifolds where the manifold is explicitly known and where $\av_M$ and $d_M$ can be explicitly computed.
-Note that for some more general shape manifolds with application in imaging algorithmic tools are available to compute suitable approximations of $\av_M$ and $d_M$.
+As a testbed, we purposely use image manifolds where the manifold is explicitly known and where $\av_M$ and $d_M$ can be explicitly computed.
+Note that for various more general shape manifolds with application in imaging, algorithmic tools to compute suitable approximations of $\av_M$ and $d_M$ are available.
 Examples of such shape spaces are LDDMM \cite{Yo10}, metamorphosis \cite{TrYo05a}, or optimal transport \cite{CuPe19}.
-However, to use these tools in a training phase for the autoencoder is still very demanding and beyond the scope of this paper.
+For two reasons, using these tools for training the encoder is beyond the scope of this article: First, these methods are still computationally demanding, such that it would be quite involved to even generate a moderately large set of training data.
+To overcome this difficulty one could replace the local distance computation and the local Riemannian average by computationally more efficient approximations.
+This would require a careful analysis of the approximation error.
+Second, while the input data may lie on a low dimensional hidden manifold, the methods will in general not compute intrinsic distances and averages within this manifold.
+Hence, our analysis would have to be adapted to such perturbed, non exact training data.